Setting Up Your Transmitter Audio

 Effects Processor Setup

-Effects processors can add a simulated room or hall sound giving your audio a final polish, making it
+Effects processors can add a simulated room or hall sound giving your audio a final polish, making it sound somewhat

 For a nice effect, try a thin or light "Plate" or a medium room program.
 Again, experimentation is key.
 Find what you like!

-I use the Behringer DSP-2024P with the following "Plating Reverb" parameters:
+Here is a profile created by Mike, W5UDX, for the the Behringer DSP-2024P with the following "Plating Reverb" parameters: